ableasdale/confluent-dockerfiles/cluster-linking-cp-to-cc/README.md

 - << KEY >> with your API Key
 - << SECRET >> with your Secret

-Prior to modification, the file should look like this
+Prior to modification, the file should look like this:

 ```properties
 bootstrap.servers=<< dedicated instance bootstrap host >>:9092